 - An Teagasc (AT);

-- Burren Ecotourism Network (BEN):
+- Burren Ecotourism Network (BEN);

 - Burren and Cliffs of Moher UNESCO Global Geopark (GEOPARK);

 - Clare County Council (CCC);

 - Clare Local Development Company (CLDC);

 - Clare Tourism (CT);

 - Cliffs of Moher (CoM);

 - Department of Culture, Heritage, and Gaeltacht (DCHG);

 - Fáilte Ireland (FI);

 - Irish Farmer's Association (IFA);

 - Local Enterprise Office (LEO);

 - Local Enterprises (LEs);

 - Local Tourism Groups (LTGs);

 - National Parks and Wildlife Service (NPWS); and

 - Office of Public Works (OPW).

-Action Plan Recommendations Likely to Improve status of SEOs Potential Conflict with status of SEOs- likely to be mitigated Probable Conflict with status of SEOs- unlikely to be mitigated No Likely interaction with status of SEOs Enabler 1: Visitor Management and Dispersal A key issue for both the Burren and Cliffs of Moher is the environmental pressures that are already being wit help ensure the future sustainability of the region's natural and cultural assets and communities, it will be in resourced visitor management, traffic and transport strategy is developed and delivered.
-Actions B1 B2 B3 PHH1 S1 W1 W2 W3 AC1 M1 M2 B1 B2 B3 PHH1 S1 W1 W2 W3 AC1 M1 M2 M3 CH1 CH2 L1 1.1 CATALYST 2: Upgrade 2km of the Cliff Walk (1km either side of the Cliffs of Moher Visitor Centre) through a partnership with land owners and National Parks to develop a management plan and future funding model that supports the land owners and allows for reinvestment, sustainable walking infrastructure.
-Medium-Term CCC, COM, CLDC M3 CH1 CH2 L1 1.2 Improve the Visitor experience through on-site visitor management and interpretation along the Cliffs of Moher (within the Cliffs boundary) during peak season to help better manage visitor flows during these periods and work with land owners.
-FI, CCC/COM E1.1 CATALYST 1: Develop and implement an Integrated Traffic and Transport Strategy for the Burren and Cliffs of Moher, including: Develop alternative itineraries for bus operators from Dublin and Galway that include overnigh stops in County Clare.
+Enabler 1: Visitor Management and Dispersal A key issue for both the Burren and Cliffs of Moher is the environmental pressures that are already being with help ensure the future sustainability of the region's natural and cultural assets and communities, it will be in resourced visitor management, traffic and transport strategy is developed and delivered.
+Actions 1.1 CATALYST 2: Upgrade 2km of the Cliff Walk (1km either side of the Cliffs of Moher management plan and future funding model that supports the land owners and allows for nessed during pen nperative that an Timeframe Short-Term / Medium-Term eak periods.
+To n appropriately Lead CCC, COM, Likely to Improve status of SEOs B1 B2 B3 PHH1 S1 W1 W2 W3 AC1 M1 M2 M3 CH1 CH2 L1 Potential Conflict with status of SEOs- likely to be mitigated B1 B2 B3 PHH1 S1 W1 W2 W3 AC1 M1 M2 M3 CH1 CH2 L1 Probable Conflict with status of SEOs- unlikely to be mitigated No Likely interaction with status of SEOs reinvestment, sustainable walking infrastructure.
+1.2 Improve the Visitor experience through on-site visitor management and interpretation along the Cliffs of Moher (within the Cliffs boundary) during peak season to help better manage visitor flows during these periods and work with land owners.
+FI, CCC/COM E1.1 CATALYST 1: Develop and implement an Integrated Traffic and Transport Strategy for the Burren and Cliffs of Moher, including: Develop alternative itineraries for bus operators from Dublin and Galway that include overnight stops in County Clare.
 Regulate buses stopping at sacred sites, including Poulnabrone, to require respectful interpretation of these sites and a visitor contribution to their conservation.
 Through the Cliffs of Moher engagement with the bus companies, give preference to buses staying overnight in County Clare.
 Implement the recommendations of the Doolin Masterplan to reduce the impact of bus traffic or the village and provide adequate enforcement in the village.
 Upgrade the Cliffs of Moher carpark and establish the operation of formal park and ride facilities in Doolin and Liscannor.
 Review of suitable bus size (many are too big and wide now) and frequency on the coast road (via Fanore), and revisit the idea of making the coastal drive a one-way system.
-Investigate the feasibility of using 'intelligent transportation systems', the de-zoning of minor road: (particularly green roads), and the reduction of speed limits on select roads.
+Investigate the feasibility of using 'intelligent transportation systems', the de-zoning of minor roads (particularly green roads), and the reduction of speed limits on select roads.
 Encourage dispersal of FIT traffic to quieter locations such as Klifenora, the Burren Lowlands and South Clare through the renovation and updating of existing attractions and the creation of new products and experiences (e.g. Holy Island, Scattery Island, Loop Head).
 Extend the 'Tourism for Conservation' Geopark programme to introduce a Visitor Code of Practice with the visitor management and active conservation programmes.
 Investigate the cost and potential revenue of applying a differential rate levy to fund new sustainable transport options such as Local Link Clare.
-Investigate the application of an Environmental Management Charge for group tour visitors to high volume sacred sites across Ireland to reinvest in maintenance and site management.
-Work with Galway County Council on a joint strategy for the Burren with a third of the Burren Ensure tha FI, CCC, NPWS CoM
+Investigate the cost and potential revenue of applying a differential rate levy to fund new sustainable transport options such as Local Link Clare.
+Investigate the cost and potent FI, CCC, NPWS CoM